 There were no reserves for uncertain tax positions as of December 31, 2021 and 2020.
 GoHealth, Inc. was formed in March of 2020 and did not engage in any operations prior to the Transactions and the IPO.
 GoHealth, Inc. filed its first tax returns for the tax year 2020 in 2021, which is the first tax year subject to examination by taxing authorities for U.S. federal and state income tax purposes.
-Additionally, although GHH, LLC is treated as a partnership for U.S. federal and state income tax purposes.
-The statute of limitations by taxing authorities for U.S. Federal and state income tax purposes.
+Additionally, although GHH, LLC is treated as a partnership for U.S. federal and state income tax purposes, it is still required to file an annual U.S. Return of Partnership Income, which is subject to examination by taxing authorities for U.S.

+federal and state income tax purposes.
 The statute of limitations has expired for tax years through 2017 for GHH, LLC and Creatix, Inc.